David Levy (Israeli politician): Biography

 David Levy was born in Rabat, Morocco.

+Levy was student at the Alliance school and at a Talmud Torah (religious junior school) in Morocco.

 He immigrated to Israel in 1957.
 His first jobs in Israel were planting trees for the Jewish National Fund and picking cotton on a kibbutz, where he organized a strike to protest the quality of drinking water for the workers.
 He went on to become a leader of Beit She'an's working-class population.
 As a union activist, he campaigned for membership in the Histadrut Labour Federation's executive body, which was dominated by loyalists of the governing Mapai.
 Levy headed the opposition Blue-White faction.

-David Levy is married and the father of twelve children, including politician Orly Levy.
+David Levy was married and the father of twelve children, including Orly Levy and Jackie Levy.
+He died on 2 June 2024, at the age of 86.

 Political career

 Until 1973 Likud had been an alliance of the right-wing Herut and centrist Liberal parties known as Gahal, which had never had an active role in governing Israel and had always been a weak opposition.
-Levy distinguished himself as the first of many young working-class members of the party from a Mizrahi (Oriental) background.
+Levy distinguished himself as the first of many young working-class members of the party from a Mizrahi background.
 Until then Herut and the Liberals had been both dominated by right-wing upper-class or upper-middle-class intellectuals, businessmen, agriculturalists, or lawyers.

 Levy's rise expressed the surging power of the new rebellion of the Mizrahi Israeli.
 In 1977, Levy became one of the most strident campaigners in Likud leader Menachem Begin's triumphant campaign that overturned the 30-year domination of Israeli elections by parties of the left.
 He drove hundreds of thousands of Mizrahi voters to the polls to vote for Begin, whose populist messages struck a chord in their hearts after the three decades of almost completely Ashkenazic Mapai hegemony.

 Ministerial positions

+Minister of Immigrant Absorption

 From 1977 until 1981, Levy was Minister of Immigrant Absorption in the first two Begin governments.
 At this time the largest issues he dealt with during his tenure in that ministry were the campaign to liberate Soviet Jews confined to the USSR, and the controversy over the Beta Israel, a group from Ethiopia that had still not received total recognition as Jews at that time.